Temperature as a Dynamically Maintained Steady State: Photonic Mechanisms, Maintenance Cost, and the Limits of the Infinite-Reservoir Idealization: Steady state versus equilibrium

-The term thermal equilibrium, taken literally, means static balance: no net flows, no ongoing processes, no energy exchange.
-A truly static system has nothing happening to it.
-This image is correct for mechanical equilibrium (a ball at the bottom of a bowl) and for chemical equilibrium in the sense of zero net reaction rate~---~but it is physically wrong for any system at $E_c > 0$.
+Formal statistical mechanics defines thermal equilibrium as a stationary state with detailed balance.
+It does not assert that microscopic processes cease: a system in thermal equilibrium with a radiation field continuously emits and absorbs photons, and no net cooling occurs precisely because emission is balanced by absorption.
+This is not in dispute.
+Our claim is narrower and more specific: the common physical picture that the term ``thermal equilibrium'' conveys--- a state of stasis, of nothing happening---is wrong for any real system at $E_c > 0$, and the formalism, by abstracting away the maintaining mechanism, inadvertently reinforces that picture.

 Any system of charged particles couples to the electromagnetic field and continuously emits thermal radiation.
 Quantum electrodynamics requires spontaneous photon emission from every excited state.
 An infrared camera pointed at any object above 0~K directly images the continuous outflow of photon energy.
-Thermal motion involves accelerating charges, which radiate via the Larmor mechanism~\cite{jackson1999}.
-Emission is not optional and not a small correction: a blackbody at 300~K radiates approximately 460~W m$^{-2}$ to its environment at all times.

-If emission is not compensated, $E_c$ decreases: the system cools.
+Emission is not optional and not a small correction: a blackbody at 300~K radiates approximately 460~W~m$^{-2}$ to its environment at all times~\cite{jackson1999}.
+When emission is not balanced by absorption, $E_c$ decreases: the system cools.
 Constant $E_c$ therefore requires continuous compensating input through photon absorption, internal energy generation, or both.
-The distribution Eq.~\eqref{eq:boltzmann} is stationary; its constituent excitations are in continuous exchange.

-A useful analogy: a standing wave and the absence of oscillation are both time-independent in appearance, but one involves continuous energy flow and the other does not.
-The Boltzmann distribution of a real system is like the standing wave~---~its form is steady, but it is sustained by ongoing flux.
+We emphasize the qualifier: it is not emission per se that causes cooling, but \emph{net} radiative loss.
+In a closed cavity at temperature $T$, walls emit and absorb continuously, and no net cooling occurs.
+Cooling requires that the system be open, radiating into a colder environment without compensating return flux.
+The systems we are primarily concerned with are precisely such open systems, or systems that would cool if their coupling to the environment were severed.